chirpstack/chirpstack-docs/src/gateway-configuration/browan.md

     * **Install LNS CRT**: If using mutual-TLS, upload the gateway client-certificate.
     * **Install LNS Key**: If using mutual-TLS, upload the gateway private-key.
 * Click **Save**.

+## MiniHub Pro

+The MiniHub Pro gateway supports:

+* Semtech UDP Packet Forwarder
+* Semtech Basics Station

+The configuration steps are equal to the _MerryIoT Hub_ gateway.

 ## Pico Next Indoor Gateway